 A4 Knowledge of the regulatory and fiscal frameworks within which business, legal and financial services transactions are conducted

-Financial Services: The purpose and scope of financial services regulation; the financial services regulatory framework in general (including authorisation), and how it applies to solicitors' firms; recognition of relevant financial services issues (including the identification of specified investments, specified activities and relevant exemptions); application of financial services provisions to the types of legal work covered by the OSCE and TLST; appropriate sources of information on financial services.
+Financial Services: The purpose and scope of financial services regulation; the financial services regulatory framework in general (including authorisation), and how it applies to solicitors' firms; recognition of relevant financial services issues (including the identification of specified investments, specified activities and relevant exemptions); application of financial services provisions to the types of legal work covered by the OSCE; appropriate sources of information on financial services.